dankmem/GameTranslationOverlay/README.md

 Default key to exit program is f12

 edit parts of main.py near the top to change settings.
 May add settings file and gui later.
+      You can edit font size, overlay location/tesseract screenshot region.
+Use checkbox in options window to show mouse coordinates.
+Coordinates in main.py are for top left corner and bottom right corner, defaults should work for 1080p default chat box location in league of legends.

 # GameTranslationOverlay
 This app is primarily meant for translating Korean to English for league of legends players.